iiasa/message-ix-models/doc/api/model-bare.rst

 Code reference
 ==============

-.. currentmodule:: message_data.model.bare
+.. currentmodule:: message_ix_models.model.bare

-.. automodule:: message_data.model.bare
+.. automodule:: message_ix_models.model.bare
    :members:
    :exclude-members: get_spec

-.. automethod:: message_data.model.bare.get_spec
+.. automethod:: message_ix_models.model.bare.get_spec

    Since the RES is the base for all variants of MESSAGEix-GLOBIOM, the 'require' and 'remove' portions of the spec are empty.